 where .
 Making the RHS equal to gives with probability ,

 The rate of concentration here is actually not too bad, it scales with which is what we expect in many scenarios.
 However, the dependence on is not great.
 We’d rather have , which is an exponential improvement over .
-The Chernoff method gives us this sort of dependence, so we turn to that next.
+The Chernoff method gives us this sort of dependence.

 Chernoff method